CME211/notes/lecture-13/cxx-containers-map-set.md

   return 0;
 }
 ```
-Since keys are unique, the output of `count` can be either zero (key not found)
+Again, to emphasize: since keys are unique, the output of `count` can be either zero (key not found)
 or one (key found).
 Sample output of `src/map6.cpp` is:

 ```